sshekhar17/WeightedWoRConfSeq/README.md

 All of the code is the `src/` directory.

-The notebook `example.ipynb` explains the basic steps in setting up an experiment, and constructing confidence sequences.
+The notebook `src/example.ipynb` explains the basic steps in setting up an experiment, and constructing confidence sequences.

+Confidence sequence code is in `hoeffding.py`, `bernstein.py`, (for Hoeffding and empirical-Bernstein) and the betting CS code is in `weightedCSsequential.py`, along with the helper functions.

+`utils.py` contains code for generating the transaction/misstatement values, as well as other useful functions.

+### Reproducing the figures
 `ExperimentBase.py` and `Experiment{1,2,3}.py` contain the code for running experiments and simulation setups that occur. `Experiment4.py` contains the code for comparing the performance of three methods (propM, propM+CV, and uniform) on a 'semi-real-world' [dataset of house prices](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction).

-Confidence sequence code is in `hoeffding.py`, `bernstein.py`, (for Hoeffding and empirical-Bernstein) and the betting CS code is in `weightedCSsequential.py`, along with betting code.

-`utils.py` contains code for generating the transaction/misstatement values, as well as other useful functions.